Edge Cybersecurity in Telecommunications

-Efficient’s “Global DNS Threat Survey Report” found that telecommunications companies suffer more software threats and cyber attacks than any other industry surveyed, with most admitting they have faced four cybersecurity attacks on average on a yearly basis.
+Efficient’s “Global DNS Threat Survey Report” found that telecommunications companies suffer more attacks than any other industry surveyed, with most admitting they have faced four attacks on average on a yearly basis.
 The cost for a breach in telecommunication companies can also be higher, with the damage averaging at $600,000 in the sector.
 Furthermore, 5% of respondents admitted to an attack that surpassed $4.95 million.

-The ongoing and steadily increasing growth of internet traffic, accelerated by Edge computing, the increasing adoption of IoT devices, artificial intelligence, and mobile app usage, to name a few, has triggered a significant rise in cybersecurity threats for the telecommunications industry.
+The ongoing and steadily increasing growth of internet traffic, accelerated by Edge computing, artificial intelligence, and mobile app usage, to name a few, has triggered a significant rise in cybersecurity threats for the telecommunications industry.

 In comparison to other industries, telecommunication companies have by design the biggest active server infrastructure, actively making it more vulnerable than any other industry out there.